Leodom01/XM_40020-WedDataProcessingSystems/README.md

 ```

 ## Build image (just in the case the docker image is not working straight away)
-In order to build the image you'll need to have the following tools in your machine, we need to fetch the models:
+In order to build the image you'll need to have the following tools installed on your machine.
+We use them to fetch the models:
 ```bash
   curl
   unzip